 Step Four: Cut roof trusses and lower to ground level for disassembly.
 Cut and remove wall studs; do not remove load bearing wall studs prematurely.
 Repeat until sky is clearly visible overhead.

 Step Five: Cut and remove remaining wall studs.
 Remove flooring material to expose floor joists.
 Cut and remove joists.
 Load all salvageable materials onto The RE Store trucks.
 Dispose of any hazardous materials (fluorescent lights, etc.) appropriately.
 High five team members accordingly.

 You too can deconstruct a house in just eight days using this proven method!
-Or, you can call up The RE Store in Seattle or Bellingham to learn more about our green deconstruction and salvage services.
-Seriously though, deconstructing a house by hand requires a tremendous effort by a dedicated group of individuals.
-The result, however, is well worth it.
-This West Seattle deconstruction project netted thousands of dollars in salvaged lumber and other building materials that would have otherwise entered the waste stream.
+Or, you can call up The RE Store’s Salvage Crew in Bellingham to learn more about our green deconstruction and salvage services.
+To see some of our past deconstruction jobs, visit our Flickr page.